-Over the last 8 years, through the sales of millions of headphones and speakers worldwide (D2C, Delta Air Lines, Nordstrom, Barney’s and more), LSTN and its customers have been able to give the gift of sound too over 35,000 people through Starkey in the U.S., Peru, Mexico, China, Dominican Republic, Shri Lanka, Rwanda, Indonesia, Kenya and Uganda!
+Over the past 8 years, by selling millions of headphones and speakers globally (including D2C, Delta Air Lines, Nordstrom, Barney’s, and others), LSTN, along with its customers, has had the remarkable opportunity to bestow the joy of sound upon more than 35,000 individuals across various countries like the U.S., Peru, Mexico, China, the Dominican Republic, Sri Lanka, Rwanda, Indonesia, Kenya, and Uganda.

 era92 is a social enterprise that partners with businesses to amplify their message & build digital products to have a greater impact on the world while helping them train and employ young adults in Uganda.